September 2020: This chapter was amended to reference advocates, as in the revised DHSC Easements guidance.

 - Use of a third-party / allied professional to carry out needs assessments as trusted assessors.
 It would also be appropriate for adults in need of care and support, or carers who are being assessed, to ask the local authority to liaise with other persons or professionals to help complete the check.
 Paragraph 6.99 in the Care and Support Statutory Guidance provides more information.

 - Supported self-assessments.
-In many cases, and assuming the assessment document is in an appropriately accessible format, people, perhaps with help from family members, could complete a self-assessment form.
+In many cases, and assuming the assessment document is in an appropriately accessible format, people, perhaps with help from family members or advocates, could complete a self-assessment form.
 Where existing online systems are available these should reflect any new assessment document options (see paragraphs 6.3 & 6.44 in the Care and Support Statutory Guidance).

 - Assessments using the telephone or, if possible, other technology such as video calls.
 This is an option where available if people are comfortable with this and if they can be made available at the location where people are living (see paragraph 6.3 in the Care and Support Statutory Guidance).
 Click on the link to view guidance provided by NHSx: Information Governance.

 The local authority should ensure that people are informed at the earliest opportunity that their needs may be assessed (or reassessed) in the future and that alternative services may then be arranged.
 It should be explained that the current situation is very unusual and that arrangements may be temporary and change when this period is over.

 It will be important to explain to people that at a future point a view will be taken on whether their needs are eligible under the Care Act.
 This may mean that at a future date the local authority may no longer believe it is necessary to meet those needs, and that if this is the case, it will be necessary to agree on alternative arrangements.